 You can reach the South Rim of the Grand Canyon in about a four-hour drive from Phoenix, but there are plenty of great places to stop off along the way.

-The Sedona to Grand Canyon drive is about 2 hours and the drive from Las Vegas to the Grand Canyon is roughly 4 hours.
+The Sedona to Grand Canyon drive is about 2 hours and the drive from Las Vegas to the Grand Canyon West Rim is roughly 4 hours.
 You can also reach the national park by driving from Los Angeles in about 7.5 hours and San Diego in about 8.5 hours.
+You can easily loop in a visit to the Grand Canyon with a trip to Bryce Canyon and Zion National Park in Utah.

 No matter which entrance you use, it’ll cost $35 USD per car for a weeklong pass (unless you have an America the Beautiful Pass, which costs $80 USD per year and gives you unlimited access to all National Parks in the United States).